Fernando Redondo: Real Madrid

 The key years of Redondo's career were spent at Real Madrid, where he won two league championships and the UEFA Champions League in 1998 and 2000.
 During the second victorious campaign in the latter competition, his performances won him the competition's Most Valuable Player award, with new coach Vicente del Bosque utilising him in a midfield combination with Steve McManaman.
 In the quarter-finals against Manchester United at Old Trafford, he was the author of a spectacular play in which he dribbled past Henning Berg by backheeling the ball around him, recovering it and assisting Raúl for his side's third goal (3–2 win, 3–2 on aggregate); after the game, opposing manager Alex Ferguson said "What does this player have in his boots?
 A magnet?”.
-For his performances, he was subsequently voted the Champions League and UEFA Club Footballer of the Year footballer of the year.
+For his performances, he was subsequently voted the Champions League and UEFA Club Footballer of the Year.

 During his time in Madrid, Redondo earned the nickname El Principe ("The Prince").
 In April 2013 he was named by daily newspaper Marca as a member of the "Best foreign eleven in Real Madrid's history", and four years later was selected by its readers to the club's all-time XI; during one full decade, he amassed Spanish top division totals of 268 games and 12 goals.

-Milan
+AC Milan

 In 2000, Redondo transferred to Serie A club A.C.
 Milan in a controversial £11m move: he stated that he was not involved in transfer discussions and expressed his desire to stay at Madrid.
 In response, a section of Real Madrid supporters gathered outside the Santiago Bernabéu Stadium protesting the transfer.
 However, he suffered a serious knee injury in one of his first training sessions for his new team, and was unable to play for the next 2 1/2 years; he suspended his £2.74m-a-year salary, and even tried to give back the house and car which the Milan board had given him.

 Redondo did manage to contribute (albeit in a peripheral role) to Milan's successes in the 2002–03 and 2003–04 seasons, making a combined 16 league appearances and adding five in the 2002–03 Champions League and six in the same edition of the Coppa Italia, including the two-legged final.
 In late 2004, at the age of 35, he retired from professional football following another knee injury.